Spring Garden Revival

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil amendments should be applied based on laboratory testing—lime for pH adjustment, compost for organic matter, and sand for drainage improvement.
-The seedbed must be prepared and irrigation coordinated.
-Immediate stabilization (seeding, sodding, or hydroseeding) is required within 24–48 hours, with 2–4 inches of mulch or erosion blankets on slopes.
+After grading, soil amendments should be applied based on laboratory testing—lime to adjust pH, compost for organic matter, and sand for drainage improvement.
+The seedbed must be prepared and irrigation coordinated for optimal establishment.
+Immediate stabilization, such as seeding, sodding, or hydroseeding, should occur within 24–48 hours (weather permitting), with mulching (2–4 inches) or erosion blankets on slopes.
 Germination typically occurs within 7–14 days, with irrigation maintained for 2–4 weeks.
-The first mowing should occur when grass reaches 3–4 inches, cutting to 2.5–3 inches.
-Long-term maintenance includes periodic fertilization and may involve 1–2 year establishment warranties.
+The first mowing should be at 3–4 inches, cutting to 2.5–3 inches.
+Long-term plans include maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.

 What Neighborhoods Do We Serve Throughout Easton, MA?